No products in the cart.

 - Our Mini Bandaid Plush and DIY Ice Pack Cover Sewing Templates

 - Straight pins or safety pins

 - A hot or cold pack (scroll down for links to an easy DIY!)

 - If you’ll be making small bandage softies your want organic raw cotton stuffing, fiberfill, or similar.

-DIY Bruise Buddies and Mini Bandaid Softie Instructions:
+DIY Ice Pack Bruise Buddies and Mini Bandaid Plush Toy Instructions:

-- Trace our bruise buddy templates on to felt
+- Trace our ice pack bruise buddy templates onto felt or cotton fabric

 - Cut all bandage shapes and pieces out of the felt